Are you using post-purchase upsells and downsells in your WooCommerce store?

 Since we've chosen Elementor, the checkout page will open up in Elementor allowing you to customize the page and make it look the way you want.

-You can even make changes to the product by applying discounts, set the quantity or apply additional product selection settings here.
+You can even make changes to the product by applying discounts, setting the quantity, or configuring additional product selection settings here.

 Once done, click on “Save changes” to lock in all the changes.